bbc/newslabs-docs/docs/over-the-air.md

 .
 </p>

+> Important: This BBC API must only be used for this Hack Event, and is for R&D and educational purposes only.
-**Important: THIS API MUST ONLY BE USED FOR R&amp;D and Education.
-It cannot be used for commercial or commercial promotion purposes.
+ It cannot be used for commercial or business-commercial promotion purposes.